corsairmarks/psionic_ascension_galaxy_species/mod/README.md

 * 1.0.0 Initial version
 * 1.1.0 Mark as compatible for Stellaris 3.1 "Lem" - no functionality changes
 * 1.2.0 Mark as compatible for Stellaris 3.2 "Herbert" - no script changes
+* 1.2.1 Fix not properly iterating all subspecies

 ## Source Code